sakilk130/50-days-of-javascript/README.md

 ## Day 32 - Todo App

 This is a simple todo app that uses HTML, CSS and JavaScript.
+It uses LocalStorage to store the todo items.